beeware/briefcase/docs/reference/platforms/linux/appimage.rst

      note: This error originates from a subprocess, and is likely not a problem with pip.
      >>> Return code: 1

-     Unable to install dependencies.
-This may be because one of your dependencies is invalid, or because pip was unable to connect to the PyPI server.
+     Unable to install requirements.
+This may be because one of your requirements is invalid, or because pip was unable to connect to the PyPI server.

 You must add a separate ``--no-binary`` option for every binary library you want